 Trading at Bantry Market

-Initially as a temporary trader, you will be fitted in around other traders who have been at the market, in some cases for many years.
+Initially as a new trader, you will be fitted in around other traders who have been at the market, in some cases for many years.
 Please be respectful of this.

 After a year of trading and having completed the required number of markets between March and December, you will qualify for regular or permanent trader status, which will provide you with some certainty as to where you will be located at each market.
 All traders have to re-apply each year and their status will be dependent upon the number of markets completed during the previous year.
 There is also a points-based system, that with prioritize local and artisan producers as well as how many years each trader has been at the market.